TheLacus/daggerfall-unity-mods/Addons/RealGrass/ReadMe.txt

 Credits
 -------------------------------------------------------------------------------------------------
 * Contributors
-    - Uncanny_Valley, creator of original core mod
+    - Uncanny_Valley, creator of original mod inclued with early versions of DaggerFall Unity.
-    - TheLacus, developer of standalone mod and additions
+    - TheLacus, current developer and maintainer of the standalone mod release.
-    - Midopa, contributions to original core mod
+    - Midopa, contributions to original core mod.
-    - VMblast, artist for some grass textures
+    - VMblast, artist for textures 'Grass_n.psd' and 'GrassDetails_n.psd' (use authorized for this project only).

 * Third parties
 Some meshes and/or textures have been picked from the following free licensed packs: